Paramount Theatre (Seattle)

-The Paramount Theatre is a 2,807-seat performing arts venue located at 9th Avenue and Pine Street in Seattle, Washington, United States.
+The Paramount Theatre is a 2,807-seat performing arts venue located at 9th Avenue and Pine Street in the downtown core of Seattle, Washington, United States.
 The theater originally opened on March 1, 1928, as the Seattle Theatre, with 3,000 seats.
 It was placed on the National Register of Historic Places on October 9, 1974, and has also been designated a City of Seattle landmark.

 The Paramount is owned and operated by the Seattle Theatre Group, a 501(c)(3) not-for-profit performing arts organization which also runs the 1,768-seat Moore Theatre in Belltown and the Neptune Theatre in the University District.
 Initially it was built expressly for showing film and secondarily, vaudeville.
-As of 2009, the Paramount is operated as a venue for various performing arts, serving its patron base with Broadway theatre, concerts, dance, comedy, family engagements, silent film and jazz.
+As of 2009, the Paramount is operated as a venue for various performing arts, serving its patron base with Broadway musical theatre, concerts, dance, comedy, family engagements, silent film and jazz.
 It is one of the busiest theatres in the region.

 History

-During the roaring twenties, particularly before the first "talkies" were invented in 1927, vaudeville and silent movies were the dominant form of national and local entertainment.
+During the 1920s, particularly before the first sound films, or "talkies", were invented in 1927, vaudeville and silent movies were the dominant form of national and local entertainment.
 Seattle alone had more than 50 movie palaces, the finest grouped together on 2nd Avenue.
 To achieve the broadest possible distribution of its films, Hollywood-based Paramount Pictures constructed a grand movie palace in practically every major city in the country, many erected between 1926 and 1928.
 In late 1926 or early 1927, Paramount Pictures decided to build in Seattle.

-Led by its president, Hungarian-born movie magnate Adolph Zukor, Paramount Pictures invested the nearly $3 million required for construction.
-It hired Rapp & Rapp, a Chicago-based architectural firm that built theatres around the country, to design the theatre building.
-Scottish-born Seattle resident B. Marcus Priteca, America's most celebrated architect of movie palaces in the 1920s, designed the building's adjacent apartments and office suites.
+Led by its president, movie magnate Adolph Zukor, Paramount Pictures invested nearly $3 million for construction.
+It hired Rapp & Rapp, a Chicago-based architectural firm, to design the theatre building.
+Seattle resident B. Marcus Priteca, an established architect of movie palaces in the 1920s, designed the building's adjacent apartments and office suites.

-The Rapp brothers began with a substantial handicap: the land for the new theatre was situated on 9th Avenue, blocks from the center of Seattle's theatre district, and the land was no more than a ravine with a creek flowing to nearby Lake Union.
-After filling in the land, Paramount Pictures compensated for its new theatre's remote location by building the largest, most spectacular, most opulent movie palace Seattle had ever seen.
-On March 1, 1928, the Seattle Theatre opened.
-The Seattle Times heralded the occasion with enthusiasm: